Swetha1001/Swetha_Data_Analyst_Portfolio/README.md

-# Overview
+# Data Jobs Data Analysis using Python

-Welcome to my analysis of the data job market, focusing on data analyst roles.
+This project analyses the data job market, focusing on data analyst roles.
 This project was created out of a desire to navigate and understand the job market more effectively.

 The data sourced from [Luke Barousse's Python Course](https://lukebarousse.com/python) which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.